jospueyo/singularity-guide/examples/1-example-postgis-container.md

 ```

 ## step 8: connect remotely to the container using psql or pgAdmin in your local machine
+If everything worked, now we should be able to connect to the container from the outside:

 - Host name/address: the remote IP of your cluster
 - Port: 54320 (or whatever you set in the step 6)
 - Username: postgres